Bonnie Strauss: Career

 In 2001, Strauss co-produced and directed Dwarfs, not a Fairy Tale which was shown on HBO and was nominated for an Emmy for Outstanding Non-Fiction Primetime Special.

 Concerned about the conditions of the working poor in America, Strauss produced and directed in 2004 No Place Like Home, a documentary for MSNBC which received a Casey Medal for Meritorious Journalism, as well as a Front Page Award from the Newswomen's Club of New York.

 In 2005, Strauss produced Rikers High, a documentary which explored how poverty impacted incarcerated youths at Rikers Island in New York.
 It also focused on the dedicated teachers working to rescue affected children before they returned to the streets.
 It won the New York Loves Film Best Documentary Feature Award at the 2005 Tribeca Film Festival.

 In 2012, Strauss was named a Beatrice Stern Media Award Honoree by the Didi Hirsch Mental Health Services organization.

 Strauss is married to Dr. Roger Gould a psychiatrist and author and has two children.
-Her daughter, Victoria, is married to Matthew Maxwell Kennedy, son of Robert and Ethel Kennedy.
+Victoria, her daughter with former husband, Benjamin Strauss, is married to Matthew Maxwell Kennedy, son of Robert and Ethel Kennedy.
 Bonnie Strauss currently has five grandchildren.